shigeru-takehara/Multipad/README.md

 - You can archive and restore the files (titles) so that you can keep only handy titles in the index page.
 - If you open a title with right mouse button and you can open in another tab or window.
 - Since it's web-based, you can see your memo from another computer, too.

+Download all files and run startPWA.bat.
+Then just play around and you can figure it out quickly.